jessica9810/me/set1/readme.md

 TODO: Reflect on what you learned this week and what is still unclear. hello
 Today marks the beginning of my Python learning journey, and I couldn't be more excited.
-As a first-timer in the world of Python, I have a deep curiosity and eagerness to explore this language.
+As a first-timer in the world of Python.
+I have a deep curiosity and eagerness to explore this language.
 Before diving in, I downloaded the latest version of Python and successfully installed it on my computer.

 To start off, I began familiarizing myself with the basic concepts of Python.
 I learned that Python is a high-level programming language known for its simplicity and powerful features.
 I dedicated some time to understanding the fundamental syntax of Python, such as variable declaration, conditional statements, and loop structures.
 Additionally, I delved into using Python's built-in functions and explored commonly used data types, such as integers, floats, and strings.